jlbrewe/ProductivityTracker/README.md

 ```
 npm start
 ```
-5. When the localhost window pops up, pop it out, making sure it is in its own seperate window (if desired, set the countdown and start).
+5. When the localhost window pops up, pop it out, making sure it is in its own separate window.
+If desired, set the countdown and start.

 ## Requirements